moshix/BITNETServices/README.md

 5. /DM       (direct message to a user)
 6. /SHUTDOWN (for sysopt only and requires password)
 7. /ROOM.    (go into room X)
+8. /ROOMS     (SHOW ALL USERS IN THEIR ROOMS)